Birth control pill: everything you need to know

-When you stop taking the pill it can take one or two months before your period cycle returns to normal.
+When you stop taking the pill it can take one or two months before your period cycle returns to how it used to be before taking the pill.
 If you had irregular periods before taking the pill, they might be even more irregular when you stop.
-Talk to your healthcare provider if you're worried about this.
+Talk to your healthcare provider if you’re worried about this.

 During the first two to three months, you may have:

 - Tender breasts

 - Bleeding between periods (more likely with the progestin-only or ‘mini-pill’)